victord-za/covid-19-sanitisation/README.md

 ## Description

 This repository contains the code for the i-Sanitise tunnel solution to the COVID-19, developed by [Process Solutions Automation (PSA)](https://www.p-s-a.co.za/index.html).
+The project was discontinued before the planned computer vision additions.
 The code is written for application on an Arduino Uno board or Siemens LOGO!
 8.

 ## Material Requirements
 The material required for the automation project is as follows: